akitasoftware/akita-nginx-module/README.md

 8. Reload the NGINX configuration with `nginx -s reload`.

-9. Check whether the Akita agent indicates whether traffic is successfully being captured and uploaded to the Akita cloud.
+9. Check whether the Akita a UI indicates whether traffic is successfully being captured and uploaded to the Akita cloud.
 If not, please [contact Akita](mailto:support@akitasoftware.com) for assistance, including any output from the Akita agent, your NGINX